maheshj01/pastelog/README.md

 1. Visit [https://pastelog.netlify.app](https://pastelog.netlify.app)

-2. Paste your logs that you want to share publicly across devices (Linux machine)
+2. Lets say you want to share some logs on a Linux machine to mac.

+3. Paste your logs and choose the expire duration and submit (Linux)

 Tip: you can also import gist from github by just pasting the link to your gist

-3. Share the pastelog link
+4. Share the pastelog link (publicly accessible)

 https://user-images.githubusercontent.com/31410839/178278070-47329147-acc4-4be2-9b6a-31dc6838629b.mp4

-4. Acesss your logs via the link (MacOs)
+4. Acesss your logs via the link on your target device (MacOs)

 https://user-images.githubusercontent.com/31410839/178278116-90d734e5-90cc-4122-95fc-2039034aa2ec.mp4